-Parameter Description Domain If you are configuring NT security, specify the name of the NT domain to use.
+Parameter Description Domain (NT security only) If you are configuring NT security, specify the name of the NT domain to use.
 Library The path of the library to use to authenticate users.
 The authentication libraries that Micro Focus currently supplies are: user_autnsecurity.
 Autonomy authentication. user_ntsecurity.
-NT authentication. • user_notessecurity.
+NT authentication. user_notessecurity.
 Lotus Notes authentication. user_ldapsecurity.
 LDAP authentication.
 Specify the library you want to use without the file extension. v4 Set this parameter to true if the security section defines security for NT or Exchange data and you are using a version 4 security type.
 GroupServerHost The IP address of the machine on which your group server is located.
 GroupServerPort The ACI port of the group server.
 GroupServerParameters One or more parameters to send to the group server in addition to username.
 Separate multiple parameters with a comma (there must be no space before or after a comma).
-GroupServerPrefixDomain Set this parameter to true if you want IDOL Server to prefix domain information to the user name when it contacts the group server, so that you can handle users in different domains who have the same user name.
-GroupServerUserField If a group server stores multiple user name fields for a user (for example, a field that stores the user's full name and another field that stores a short name for the user), GroupServerUserField allows you to specify the field from which IDOL Server reads the user name.
+GroupServerPrefixDomain Set this parameter to true to prefix domain information to the user name when contacting the group server, so that you can handle users in different domains who have the same user name.
+GroupServerUserField The field that IDOL Community must read the user name from.
+Use this parameter in cases where the group server contains multiple user name fields (for example, a field that contains the full name and another field that contains a shortened name).
 CaseSensitiveUsernames A Boolean value that specifies whether user names for this security type are case sensitive.
 If you set this parameter to false, IDOL Server returns upper case user names.
 CaseSensitiveGroupNames A Boolean value that specifies whether group names for this security type are case-sensitive.
 If you set this parameter to false, IDOL Server returns upper case group names.

-DocumentSecurity If the [Security] section of the configuration file lists a security module that applies to the repository against which the user is authenticated, set this parameter to true.
-You must specify the name of the security module with DocumentSecurityType parameter.
+DocumentSecurity Set DocumentSecurity to True if this user security repository corresponds to a document security module that you configured in the [Security] section of your IDOL Content component configuration file.
+The IDOL Community component uses this information to generate an appropriate security string for the users in this repository.
+If you set this parameter to TRUE you must also specify the name of the security module with the DocumentSecurityType parameter.
 Otherwise, set this parameter to false (for example, to use LDAP or autonomy security).
-DocumentSecurityType (If you have set DocumentSecurity to true).
-The name of the security module, as listed in the [Security] section, that applies to the repository against which the user is authenticated.
+DocumentSecurityType (If you have set DocumentSecurity to true ).
+The name of the corresponding security module, as listed in the [Security] section of the IDOL Content component configuration file.
 SecurityFieldCSVs Specify one or more security fields needed for the security type.
 All the fields you specify with SecurityFieldCSVs must be listed in the [SecurityFields] section.
 Separate multiple values with a comma (there must be no space before or after a comma).
-For more information on required fields for your security types, see SecurityInfo Parameters, on page 62.
+For more information on required fields for your security types, see SecurityInfo Parameters, on page 63.